garrandall/popular-music-data/tracks/girlfriend-bow-wow-omarion.md

 All mine, all mine (she rockin that Louie V)
 Shawty with me all the time
 Stay hot, stay fly
-Keep her right by my side, (and she so fine cant you see) Yep, that's my boyfriend
+Keep her right by my side, (and she so fine can't you see) Yep, that's my boyfriend
 Yep, that's my girlfriend
 Yep, that's my boyfriend